1922 regnal list of Ethiopia: Coptic and Arabic influences

 The first dynasty of the regnal list, the Tribe of Ori, is taken from medieval Coptic and Arabic texts on the kings of Egypt who ruled before the Great Flood.
-Louis J. Morié recorded a similar list of monarchs to those that appear on the 1922 list.
+Louis J. Morié compiled a list of monarchs similar to the 1922 list.
 Morié noted the regnal list he saw was recorded by the Copts in their annals and was found in both Coptic and Arabic tradition.
 He noted there had originally been a list of 40 kings, but only 19 of them had been preserved up to the early 20th century.
-He believed that the regnal list originated from the works of Murtada ibn al-Afif, an Arab writer from the 12th century who wrote a number of works, though only one, titled The Prodigies of Egypt, has partially survived to the present day.
+He believed that the regnal list originated from the works of Murtada ibn al-Afif, an Arab writer from the 12th century who wrote some works, though only one, titled The Prodigies of Egypt, has partially survived to the present day.
 Alaqa Taye Gabra Mariam's statement "what we say from the historians of the ancients is from Murtad and the Azurotet of Egypt" seems to confirm Kropp's theory.

 Manfred Kropp theorized the 1922 Ethiopian regnal list may have been influenced by the works of Ibn al-Rāhib, a 13th-century Coptic historian whose works were translated into Ge'ez by Ethiopian writer Enbaqom in the 16th century, and Jirjis al-Makin Ibn al-'Amid, another 13th century Coptic historian whose work Al-Majmu' al-Mubarak (The Blessed Collection) was also translated around the same time.
-Both writers partially based their information on ancient history from the works of Julius Africanus and through him quote the historical traditions of Egypt as recorded by Manetho.
+Both writers drew on ancient history, citing Julius Africanus and, through him, the historical traditions of Egypt as recorded by Manetho.
 Jirgis was known as "Wälda-Amid" in Ethiopia.
-Kropp believed that some of the names of the early part of Tafari's regnal list were taken from a regnal list included within Jirgis' text which draws upon traditions from Manetho and the Old Testament.
+Kropp believed that some of the names of the early part of Tafari's regnal list were taken from a regnal list included within Jirgis' text, which draws upon traditions from Manetho and the Old Testament.